ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Services/Understanding-ROS2-Services.rst

           Liveliness: AUTOMATIC
           Liveliness lease duration: Infinite

-Where as for non-DDS based RMW implementations like zenoh, the Endpoint count will be 1 because they use a single endpoint for both request and response.
+Where as for non-DDS based RMW implementations like ``rmw_zenoh_cpp``, the ``Endpoint count`` will be 1 because it uses a single endpoint for both request and response.

 .. code-block:: console